tw4l/brunnhilde/README.md

 In Brunnhilde 1.4.1+, Brunnhilde will accept absolute or relative paths for source and destination.

+Example commands:
-For example, the command `brunnhilde.py -z "/home/bcadmin/Desktop/Folder to Scan" /home/bcadmin/Desktop brunnhilde-test-0` will result in a new directory "brunnhilde-test-0" on the Bitcurator desktop containing various reports on input source "Folder to Scan".
+`brunnhilde.py -z "/home/bcadmin/Desktop/Folder to Scan" /home/bcadmin/Desktop brunnhilde-test-0` :  will result in a new directory "brunnhilde-test-0" on the Bitcurator desktop containing various reports on input source "Folder to Scan".

+`brunnhilde.py -nz . /Users/twalsh/Desktop/ ARCH123456` : will result in new directory "ARCH123456" on Mac desktop containing various reports on current working directory (-n skips ClamAV virus scan).

 ### Virus scanning